 Looking at this another way, the types on either side have a unique influence upon the type in the middle.
 This forms the basis of the wing theory in the Enneagram personality type system which suggests that adjacent types have a strong influence upon the type in the middle and one of the two has a stronger influence.

 The concept of antipodes is briefly discussed by Claudio Naranjo in his book Character and Neurosis.
-He draws similarities between the types opposite one another on the circle (you have to disregard types 3, 6, and 9 to find these antipodes).
+He draws similarities between the types opposite one another on the circle.

-The lines and arrows point to influences between the types around the circle such as: connecting points, stress/security points, and directions of integration/disintegration.
+The lines and arrows suggest influences or movement between the types around the circle such as: connecting points, stress/security points, and directions of integration/disintegration.